robert/more.robert.github.com/_posts/2014-05-13-how-to-make-everyone-on-the-internet-like-you.md

 > “I don’t think I’m better than everyone else because of this, but it does make me calmer, more pleasant to be with, more attractive, better at cooking and a more skilful lover.”

-You show both self-awareness AND a willingness to stand up for yourself in the face of opposition, whilst arguably having neither.
+You show both a self-awareness AND a willingness to stand up for yourself in the face of opposition, whilst arguably having neither.
 This isn’t being disingenuous, it’s just knowingly obfuscating the truth.